 None of this is any big revelation to Quinn.

 "I have to do this, Santana," she quietly insists.
-"I'm so tired of lying, and pretending.
-I can't spend the rest of my life being Rachel's friend and acting like it doesn't tear my heart to pieces every single time she talks about some new guy that she's met, or how much Finn wants her back for the hundredth time," she spits, cutting an agitated hand through the air before she slaps it against the seat of her chaise, curling her fingers into the material.
-She shakes her head and takes an unsteady breath, "At least this way, I'll know if there's even a chance, and if there isn't, then Rachel will know why I can't hear about any new romances until I've had enough time to get over her."
+"I'm so tired of lying and pretending.
+I can't spend the rest of my life being Rachel's friend and acting like it doesn't tear my heart to pieces every single time she talks about some new guy that she's met or how much Finn wants her back for the hundredth time," she spits as she cuts an agitated hand through the air before slapping it against the seat of her chaise and curling her fingers into the material.
+She shakes her head and takes an unsteady breath.
+"At least this way, I'll know if there's even a chance, and if there isn't, then Rachel will know why I can't hear about any new romances until I've had enough time to get over her."

 "And eight million people watch you crash and burn," Santana reminds her far more gently than Quinn expects.

-Quinn's heart clenches at the thought, but she's gotten pretty used to disappointment by now, so she sighs and shrugs, "And my mother disowns me, and have to get a job to supplement the scholarship I managed to get for graduating despite being knocked up, and maybe I'll meet a girl at Yale who saw me get crushed on Friendzone, and offers to mend my broken heart," she finishes with a sad smile.
+Quinn's heart clenches at the thought, but she's gotten pretty used to disappointment by now, so she sighs and shrugs.
+"And my mother disowns me and I have to get a job to supplement the scholarship I managed to get for graduating despite being knocked up, and maybe I'll meet a girl at Yale who saw me get crushed on Friendzone and will offer to mend my broken heart," she finishes with a sad smile.
 "Or maybe none of that happens, and I just go on with my life.
 Either way, I'll be out, and I won't have keep living in fear of the moment when everyone finds out the truth about me."

 "Well, Rachel should appreciate the drama of it all," she whispers, closing her eyes and leaning her head on Santana's shoulder.
 Go big or go home.
 She's sure she must be due to win for a change.